-In 2018, CAMERA tracked New York Times coverage of the Arab-Israeli with timeline that, by the end of the year, exposed the newspaper’s brazen disregard of its promises to provide “all the news fit to print” and to report “without fear or favor.”
+In 2018, CAMERA tracked New York Times coverage of the Arab-Israeli with timeline that exposed the newspaper’s brazen disregard of its promises to provide “all the news fit to print” and to report “without fear or favor.”

 Instead of impartial reporting, the Times repeatedly distorted news, downplayed inconvenient facts, and departed from journalistic norms in what looked like an effort to popularize opposition to Israel and marginalize support for the Jewish state.

 Will the New York Times strive for more fair-minded coverage this year?
 We take a close look with our new Times Line for 2019.

 Jan.
 4, 2019